Kolbrún standing on University centre

 Other

-Students are expected to have language proficiency in French at the A2 level according to the Common European Framework of Reference for Languages.
+Students are required to have language proficiency in French at the A2 level according to the Common European Framework of Reference for Languages.

 The other 12 credits are FRA electives from the BA in French Studies, free of choice.